Lent calendar prayer and reflection for 22 February

 God of love, you fill the hungry with good things.
 Thank you for all the blessings you give us.
 Move us to reach out with compassion for our sisters and brothers.
 Amen.

-Your donation will be doubled by the UK Government, making double the difference. £6 will be turned into £12, enough to provide seeds to grow peanuts and make nutritious peanut butter. £28 will be turned into £56, enough to buy all the seeds needed for a family to plant a garden full of vegetables.
-Thank you.
+Thank you to everyone who has donated to the Lent Appeal.
+Your gifts will change lives around the world. £6 will be turned into £12, enough to provide seeds to grow peanuts and make nutritious peanut butter. £28 will be turned into £56, enough to buy all the seeds needed for a family to plant a garden full of vegetables.
+And if you donated between 13 February and 12 May, the UK Government will double your donation!